 Teaching is just a job for them.
 And there’s nothing wrong with it.

-Well, I know you’re not one of them because you don’t see teaching as a job.
+Well, I know you’re not one of them because you don’t see teaching as just a means to earn your livelihood.

 For you, it’s a powerful tool to make a difference in your students’ lives.